2021 London, Ontario, truck attack

-On June 6, 2021, a man rammed a pickup truck into Muslim Pakistani Canadian pedestrians at an intersection in London, Ontario, Canada.
-Four people were killed, and another was wounded; all were from the same family.
-Police say the attack was motivated by Islamophobia.
+On June 6, 2021, 20-year-old Nathaniel Veltman rammed a pickup truck into a family of Muslim Pakistani Canadian pedestrians at an intersection in London, Ontario, Canada.
+Four people were killed and a fifth was wounded.
 The attack was the deadliest mass killing in London's history.
-It was condemned by Canadian leaders, and called terrorism by Prime Minister of Canada Justin Trudeau, Prime Minister of Pakistan Imran Khan and Premier of Ontario Doug Ford.
-The suspect was charged with four counts of terroristic murder and one count of terroristic attempted murder.
+It was condemned by Canadian leaders, and described as terrorism by Prime Minister of Canada Justin Trudeau, Prime Minister of Pakistan Imran Khan and Premier of Ontario Doug Ford.